 As an Amazon Associate I earn from qualifying purchases.
 See Full Disclosure Here

 Understanding what are carrier oils for essential oils, how they work, and why you need to use them is crucial before you start using essential oils.
-This is especially important before applying essential oils directly on your skin.
+This is especially important before applying essential oils directly to your skin.

 If you are planning on creating your own perfumes, skincare, or bath products using essential oils, take time to understand the basics about carrier oils before you get started.

-Here’s what you’ll find in the article:
+Here’s what you’ll find as you scroll below:

 What Are Carrier Oils for Essential Oils?
 What Do They Do?